Warning: Spoilers Off applies to this page. Proceed at your own risk.

 - The way vampires in this series suck blood — while the normal neck-biting method works, more often than not they'll just dig their hand into someone's neck, causing all of their veins to bulge hideously as they're drained to a husk.
 At one point, Dio grabs Jonathan's carotid artery between his fingers and plays with it like a squeaky toy.

-- Really, Dio in general.
+- Really, Dio Brando in general.
 Where to begin?:

 - After Dio becomes a vampire, he gets so much worse.
 He does continue his dog-kicking streak throughout the rest of the storyline, but the most horrible thing that he does would have to be the scene in which he turns that woman into a zombie and calmly watches her eat her own baby.
 The woman Dio has brought before him is begging him to take her, but spare the baby.
 He gives her his word that he will not even touch it.
 Shortly afterward, the zombie mom does as is said above.
-He kept his word, but it once more proves what a monster he was.
+He kept his word, but still ensured the baby's demise by having the now zombified mother eat its face off, once more proving what a monster Dio was.

-- His taste in pets, which involves putting cats' heads on birds, so he'll Kick the Dog if one manages to be too vulgar.
-Later, he put a man's head on a dog's body to amuse himself.
+- His taste in pets, which involves putting cats' heads on birds.
+Later, he put a man's head on a dog's body to amuse himself by mixing his love of abusing dogs and punishing minions to kill/kick one if the particular manages to be too vulgar as a surreal stress reliever.

 - The way in which Dio manages to deal with what happens to him at the end of Phantom Blood is quite shriek-invoking.
 Long story short, he decapitates Jonathan and places his then-severed head onto the headless body.